 If you don’t like Budgie or just want to go back to your regular old Ubuntu, you can switch back to your regular desktop as described in the above section.

-However, if you really want to remove Budgie and its component, you can follow the following commands to get back to a clean slate.
+However, if you really want to remove Budgie and its components, you can follow the following commands to get back to a clean slate.